-Co-Director, Department of Neuropsychology Associate Professor of Physical Medicine factors that impact cognitive, emotional, behavioral, functional and quality of life outcomes in children with a variety of acquired and congenital disorders.
-She currently serves as the Co-Director of the Behavioral Phenotyping Core of Kennedy Krieger Institute's IDDRC (Intellectual and Developmental Disabilities Research Center).
+Co-Director, Department of Neuropsychology Associate Professor of Physical Medicine and Rehabilitation

+Associate Professor of Psychiatry and Behavioral Sciences Salorio@KennedyKrieger.org factors that impact cognitive, emotional, behavioral, functional and quality-of-life outcomes in children with a variety of acquired and congenital disorders.
+She currently serves as the co-director of the Behavioral Phenotyping Core of Kennedy Krieger's Intellectual and Developmental Disabilities Research Center (IDDRC).
 Recent publications have examined predictors of outcomes in children with epilepsy, neurodevelopmental outcomes after early exposure to anesthesia, neurobehavioral outcomes after extracorporeal membrane oxygenation (ECMO), and measurement of change in children participating in intensive interdisciplinary rehabilitation programs.

-Dr. Salorio provides clinical neuropsychological services as well as training and supervision for postdoctoral residents through the outpatient Epilepsy and Acquired Brain Injury clinic.
+Dr. Salorio provides clinical neuropsychological services for patients, and training and supervision for postdoctoral residents, through the outpatient Epilepsy and Acquired Brain Injury Clinic.